VAST-AI-Research/tripo-python-sdk/docs/API.md

 - `texture_seed`: Seed for texture generation randomization.
 - `texture_quality`: Quality of the texture, "standard" or "detailed".
 - `texture_alignment`: How to align the texture, "original_image" or "geometry".
-- `style`: Style to apply to the model.
 - `auto_size`: Whether to automatically determine the model size.
 - `orientation`: The orientation of the model, "default" or "align_image".
 - `quad`: Whether to generate a quad (4-sided) model.